Documenting the American South Logo

 MARY FREDERICKSON:

-I mean right now, people all say they want to have two children [laughter], or two and a half.
+I mean right now, people all say they want to have two children [Laughter] , or two and a half.

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 No, I never did think that.